-Salaries and benefits expense of \$49,723 in fiscal 2024 decreased from \$53,151 in fiscal 2023.
-Salaries and benefits expense represents the allocation at cost of salary charges from a related management company (see "Related Party Transactions", subsequently in this MD&A).
-Personnel employed by the management company work on several public companies and accordingly, the cost charged to Armor will vary with the amount of time incurred on the Company's affairs.
+Salaries and benefits expense of \$50,978 in fiscal 2025 increased from \$49,723 in fiscal 2024.
+Salaries and benefits expense represents the Company's share of salary costs allocated at cost by a related management company (see "Related Party Transactions", subsequently in this MD&A).
+Since the personnel employed by the management company provide services to multiple public companies, the portion charged to Armor fluctuates based on the time spent on the Company's affairs.

-General office expenses of \$27,130 in fiscal 2024 increased from \$26,367 in fiscal 2023.
-General office expenses also represent the allocation at cost of office expenses from the related management company.
+General office expenses of \$23,944 in fiscal 2025 decreased from \$27,130 in fiscal 2024.
+These expenses also represent the allocation at cost of office expenses from the related management company.